khalid-hussain/shaheen/chap15.md

 mariner on whose signals the ships sink and swim?
 You know that now if anyone wants to be the King or Minister of Granada it is important to have the approval of Ferdinand.
-I can't understand the person who does not regret Moosa's murder but would be upset on handing over an idiot like Abu Abdullah to Ferdinand?"
+I can't understand the person who does not regret Musa's murder but would be upset on handing over an idiot like Abu Abdullah to Ferdinand?"

 Tareef replied, "When I was a traitor, I didn't realize that the Christians